Gisèle A. Lubsen is a Dutch born photographer and founder of G.A.L Photography,

-Gisele A. Lubsen is a Dutch born photographer and founder of G.A.L PHOTOGRAPHY, a creative photography agency based in Los Angeles, CA. Gisele's photographs have been exhibited and published in France, Greece, Switzerland and the United States.
+a creative photography agency based in Los Angeles, CA. Gisèle’s photographs have been exhibited and published in The Netherlands, France, Greece, Switzerland and the United States.

-Specializing in underwater conceptual photography, Gisele has produced riveting iconic images that illustrate the ambiguous zone between life and death.
-By deconstructing this theme underwater, Gisele is able to humanize her subject, creating an alternate reality within the light and dark, surreal world of the aquatic environment.
-While considering the subject out of the usual context, the viewer is able to experience human performance, vulnerablity and power along with the fluidity and preciousness of time, becoming truly aware of memento mori.
+Gisèle has produced riveting iconic images in which she describes an ambiguous zone in which the primeval medium touches upon the oneiric as a boundary between life and death.
+By exploring these themes underwater, Gisèle creates another reality, humanizing her subjects by presenting them out of their usual context.
+The resulting photographs create fictive realities within the surreal world of the aqueous environment.
+While considering the subject out of the usual context, the viewer is able to experience human achievement, vulnerability and power along with the fluidity and preciousness of time, becoming truly aware of memento mori.

-Gisele holds a Bachelor of Arts degree in Art History from the American University of Paris with a minor in Photography and Drama as well as a Master’s degree in Fine Arts and Photography from Otis School of Art and Design in Los Angeles, CA. She is fluent in six languages and has lived in The Netherlands, Greece, Switzerland and France.
-Gisele currently resides in Santa Monica, CA.
+Gisèle holds a Bachelor of Art degree in Art History from the American University of Paris with a minor in photography from Parsons School of Art and Design in Paris as well as a Master’s degree in Fine Arts and Photography from Otis School of Art and Design in Los Angeles.
+She is fluent in five languages and has lived in The Netherlands, Greece, Switzerland and France.

-Gisele's book, Watermark, is available through Kapon Publications, Athens.
+Gisèle’s book Watermark, is available through Kapon Publications, Athens, Greece.